Breaking: Government Tables New Data Bill

 7. Scientific research and technology development: The Data (Use and Access) Bill addresses the need to clarify how data can be better used to support scientific research and technology by expanding the definition of what constitutes “scientific research” under UK GDPR.
 It also allows for the processing of personal data without explicit consent under certain circumstances, provided the research meets specific ethical and legal requirements.
 The Bill insists on strong safeguards around the processing of personal data for research purposes.

-The DMA will continue to study the detail of the text throughout the day and update this article as appropriate.
+The DUA Bill will go to 2nd Reading on the 19th of November, with provisional committee dates on the 3rd, 10th, 16th and 18th of December.
 In the meantime, the proposed Bill and related information can be found on the UK Government website.

 Please login to comment.